Wendy Rochman, Creative Director

 Stephanie has taught general music, beginning band, marching band, and choir with students from kindergarten to 12th grade.
 She maintains a private studio of clarinet, saxophone and piano students.
 Stephanie is thrilled that Boulder MUSE chose Columbine as its home base, and hopes to work with the program for many years to come.

 Miguel Soldevila, guitar and choir

 Miguel Soldevila is a teacher and professional performer of several instruments.
 He studied Popular Music and Performance at the Interamerican University of Puerto Rico.
 As a professional, he teaches a variety of instruments and has performed primarily as a singer and guitarist, in a variety of settings throughout the United States, the Caribbean and abroad.
 An experienced and passionate music educator, Miguel has taught a variety of classes and workshops for elementary and high school age children, at both private and public schools in Puerto Rico.
 He has also taught private courses such as instrumentation, music theory, world music, percussion ensembles and concert band.
 Through his teaching, Miguel hopes to inspire students; he addresses elements of setting goals and the importance and benefits that music brings to our lives.

 Rex began piano at age five, and cello at age eight.
 He took up cello again twenty years ago, and that journey led him from amateur to teaching professional.
 He currently teaches at Mojo's Music in Longmont, and at The Lesson Studio in Boulder.
 Rex began volunteering with Muse in fall of 2016.

-Victor Mestas Pérez, choir accompanist
+Victor Mestas Pérez, chorus accompanist